-Mrs. Gardner earned a Masters in Environmental Sciences and a Masters in Environmental Policy and Natural Resources from the School of Public and Environmental Affairs at Indiana University.
+Dr. Gardner earned a Master’s in Environmental Science and a Master’s in Environmental Policy and Natural Resources from the School of Public and Environmental Affairs at Indiana University.
 At Indiana University, she spent a semester at UNESCO-IHE in Delft, Netherlands learning about water management in the developed and developing world.
-She has teaching assisted a variety of classes at both Indiana University and the University of Maryland.
-She currently is teaching Environmental Science at The Chefs Academy (Harrison College).
-Mrs. Gardner is a member of ESA and AGU.
+She teaching assisted a variety of classes at both Indiana University and the University of Maryland.
+She also taught Environmental Science at The Chefs Academy (Harrison College).
+Dr. Gardner is a member of ESA and AGU.
 She has presented her research at conferences for both AGU and ESA and published her research in AGU journals.

 Dr. Gardner’s JHU email is email@example.com.